Defunct Memories: Xcitement Wrestling Federation

 Taping a Product to Sell

-The first taping session for the XWF transpired on November 13, 2001, from Universal Studios in Orlando Florida, which was the same soundstage used for WCW Worldwide Wrestling tapings and later the home for the TNA Wrestling.
+The first XWF taping session took place on November 13, 2001, at Universal Studios in Orlando, Florida.
+This was the same soundstage used for WCW Worldwide Wrestling tapings and later the home of TNA Wrestling.

 Hulk Hogan defeated Curt Hennig in his only match with Bobby Heenan as his manager.